W1LMS/gpsUpdateADSBx/README.md

     $ cat /dev/ttyS0

 Your GPS will need to have a fix for this to work, so you will want to be near a window or outside.
 Check your GPS manual for the light pattern that indicates a GPS fix.
 If you see lines of data filling your screen, then you have located the right device.
 Each line will start with "$GPxxx".
 Next, find `GPSD_OPTIONS=""` and change to `GPSD_OPTIONS="-n"`.
-This tells GPSD not to wait for the client to connect before polling.
+This tells `gpsd` not to wait for the client to connect before polling.

 Your file should look something like this when done: